humankill/NCCU_Activities/README.md

 $ git pull origin master

-then you can refresh the data weekly to download HW from the website.
+then you can refresh the data weekly to download HW from the github.

 # tomcat download (project)#